 In the Atlantic, storms traveling west-northwest often run into the east coast or Gulf Coast of the US.
 There, the warm waters of the Gulf Stream that flow along the eastern seaboard sustain them as they move northward.

 In the Pacific, storms tend to be pushed out to sea by the Trade Winds.
 Any hurricanes that manage to move north quickly dissipate when they encounter the cooler waters of the California current that flows southward along the west coast from Canada.

-While no hurricane on record has ever made landfall on the west coast of the US, one tropical storm did come ashore at Long Beach in southern California in September 1939.
+Only two tropical systems have ever made landfall on the west coast of the US.
+A hurricane slammed San Diego, CA in 1858 and a tropical storm battered Long Beach, CA in 1939.
 That said, hurricanes and tropical storms generally have indirect impacts on the western states.
 When a named storm makes it as far north as Baja California, remnants of it can travel across the border and cause heavy rain and flooding in parts of the American southwest.